MicrosoftDocs/mesh-docs/mesh/Create/build-your-basic-environment/set-up-your-scene.md

 ## Next Steps

-To enhance your project with features such as Web content, Mesh Physics, or Mesh Scripting, go to:
+To enhance your project with features such as Web content, Mesh Interactables, or Mesh Physics, go to:

 > [!div class="nextstepaction"]
 > [Enhanced features overview](../enhance-your-environment/enhanced-features-overview.md)